⚓ Rhode Island Eviction Notice Laws

 💡 Include Only Rent — Not Fees

 Rhode Island courts strictly review the 5-day demand.
-Include only actual rent owed in the amount stated — do not include late fees, utility charges, or other costs in the demand amount, as this can invalidate the notice.
-File separately for any money judgment on fees after obtaining possession.
+Include only actual rent owed — do not include late fees, utility charges, or other costs.
+Including non-rent amounts can invalidate the notice entirely.
+Pursue fees separately after obtaining a possession judgment.

 🔧